top of page

 Family History and Downsizing Household Collections

 My mother collected bears and salt and pepper shakers.
 My mother-in-law collects dolls and things from her travels.
 I collected Russ Troll Dolls (which you can see here).
-Our collections defined us during different parts of our lives, BUT our children don’t want our entire collections.
+Our collections define us during different parts of our lives, BUT our children don't want our entire collections.

 Penny Geiszler's bear collection.